AtlasOfLivingAustralia/ala-api-portal/slate/source/localizable/index.html.md

 Welcome to the ALA API Portfolio Hub.

-We’ve recently moved to this API Gateway to improve security access for end-users by incorporating user authentication.
+We’ve recently moved to this API Gateway to streamline access and improve security for end-users by incorporating user authentication.
 ALA data is still open and freely accessible.

-Previously, if a user created a dataset, they were unable to make edits later.
-The move to this API gateway means that it’s now increasingly possible to update your data (rolling out across the various APIs gradually).

 <any other benefits we should mention?>

-For more information or assistance, please contact support@ala.org.au.
+For more information or assistance, please contact mailto:support@ala.org.au.

 API Endpoint: <%= I18n.t(:baseUrl) %>

 # Authentication

-Most of the ALA APIs are publically accessible and do not required authentication.
-For the API endpoints that are portected a JWT access token is used to authenticate requests.
+Most of the ALA APIs are publicly accessible and do not required authentication.
+For the API endpoints that are protected a JWT access token is used to authenticate requests.

-Open ID connect is used to obtain an access token, once an access token is obtained is should be passed as an bearer token in the HTTP Authentication header.
+Open ID connect is used to obtain an access token, once an access token is obtained it should be passed as a bearer token in the HTTP Authentication header.

 `Authorization: Bearer <access_token>`

-We support multiple way to obtains an access token:
+We support multiple ways to obtain an access token:

  - [Client Credentials](#client-credentials)
  - [Implicit Flow](#implicit-flow)